Maine's Surficial Geology

 - The Geology of the Two Lights and Crescent Beach State Parks Area, Cape Elizabeth, Maine - web version of MGS Bulletin 26

 - Bibliography of Maine Geology - For those interested in more in-depth research, the Bibliography of Maine Geology contains more than 12,000 references related to Maine geology.
-The Bibliography is part of our publications search site and the results displayed will have links to online Maine Geological Survey maps and publications.
+The Bibliography is part of the Maps and Publications Search.
+The search results displayed will have links to online Maine Geological Survey maps and publications.

 - University of Maine, Climate Change Institute Maine's Ice Age Trail